How much does junk removal cost?

 - Your location: Junk removal costs are often higher in densely populated areas because the demand is higher.
 On the other hand, junk removal in rural areas may also cost more than in the suburbs because there’s less competition and your junk remover may have to drive farther.

 - Where your junk is: If your junk is three stories up in an attic or in some other hard-to-access location, expect to pay more for full-service junk removal.

 - Seasonality: Junk removal costs are typically higher during the summer than during the winter due to higher demand.
 The good news is that this also means hiring a junk removal company during the offseason may save you money.

 Be wary of quotes that seem too good to be true — those numbers often don’t reflect the actual final price.
-Many companies charge additional fees like fuel surcharges, landfill fees and labor costs that may not be included in your initial quote.
-Ask about any potential extra charges before hiring a junk removal company so you can budget accordingly.
+Many companies charge additional fees, like fuel surcharges, landfill fees and labor costs, that may not be included in your initial quote.
+Ask about any potential extra charges before hiring a junk removal company so that you can budget accordingly.

 How can you find junk removal places in your area?

 If you search online for junk removal companies, make sure the company you choose is insured and well reviewed by past customers.